 (b) Where the United States' exercise of the rights granted under Article 8 has been approved under the provisions of Article 9 hereof, and at the time of that approval no highway works are in existence at the place of crossing or are being built or under contract to be built, the United States, when building its waterway works or transmission lines at the place of crossing, will (1) provide, at the request of the State, if the latter has funds available to pay therefor, facilities necessary to accommodate the highway works to be built later by the State; or (2) construct, at the request of the State, if practicable, its waterway works or transmission lines in a manner that will enable the State, within a reasonable time after the completion thereof, to construct the facilities necessary to accommodate its highway works without added undue expense or inconvenience on account thereof.
 The added cost to the United States of providing facilities under (1) and (2) of this subarticle will be borne by the State.
-In determining these costs, there shall and such detour shall be maintained by the United States at its sole cost and expense; and
+In determining these costs, there shall be included all costs of materials and labor directly chargeable to the facilities as approved under Subarticle (c) hereof, and in addition an amount equal to ten per cent (10%) of said costs to cover supervision, engineering, inspection, and general overhead.
+Promptly on the completion of the facilities in any case under (1) and (2) of this subarticle, the United States shall submit to the State an itemized bill of the added cost required to be paid by the State hereunder.
+Payment of such cost shall be made promptly after the presentation of such bill.